 The West of Ireland’s biggest community festival, Ballina Salmon Festival will deliver a line-up of events that will bring the streets alive with live music, street theatre, art, food, heritage, sports, fishing and exhibitions – a mix of culture and craic that is unrivalled anywhere in the region.

-Enjoy old favourites like Heritage Day, International Evening, the Mardi Gras and Firework Display and the Teddy Bear’s Picnic, along with river-based events like canoeing and fishing.
-This year, take in new events like A Night at the Proms, featuring over 230 performers from many of Ballina’s choirs, A Celebration of Traditional Irish Music and The Core Stage, featuring daily lunchtime performances from talented young musicians from all around Co.
+Enjoy old favourites like Heritage Day, the Festival Mardi Gras and Firework Display and the Teddy Bear’s Picnic.
+Enjoy A Night at the Proms, featuring over 230 performers from many of Ballina’s choirs, A Celebration of Traditional Irish Music and The Core Stage, featuring daily lunchtime performances from talented young musicians from all around Co.
 Mayo.

 Over a third of the festival programme is dedicated to children’s events, and your little ones can enjoy a huge variety of workshops and activities on offer, many of them free.
 The variety of events on offer is a testament to the work of many passionate, dedicated volunteers.

 The Ballina Salmon Festival 2018 will once again be one of the most vibrant celebrations of community, culture and craic along the Wild Atlantic Way – and below, we’ve pulled together some of the highlights for you.